fegan104/cantina-parser/README.md

 `./cantina-parser StackView .column`

-The program then returns a list of all json objects that match those selectors, and a count of how many objects matched.
+The program then returns a list of all json objects that match all given selectors, and a count of how many objects matched.
 Based on a couple of test cases I included I believe my solution is correct.